ITRS Capacity Planner has implemented a systematic approach to keep your data safe.

 The following security measures are in place:

 - ITRS is ISO27001 accredited.
-We are externally audited every six months to verify we do what we say we do with respect to our Information Security processes and procedures.
+We are externally audited every year to verify we do what we say we do with respect to our Information Security processes and procedures.

 - We have followed good industry practice when it comes to designing and implementing Capacity Planner to restrict access to your data.